Ex-minister’s son held with gun, ammo

 During the drive, Rab also seized a foreign-made pistol, a magazine, and four rounds of bullets from his private car.

-Tomal is a key accused in a case filed with Ishwardi Police Station for attacking student protesters on August 4 that left many injured.
+Tomal is a key accused in a case filed with Ishwardi Police Station for attacking students and protesters on August 4 that left many injured.

 Besides, Tomal is also accused in five other cases, the Rab press release said.